Joy-Mamabolo/patient-file-tracking/README.md

 The staff table stores the staff_ID - set up currently as a autoincrement primary key, but can later be changed to match actual staff ids if they exist.
 The staff table also has a Permissions column that gives staff members different permissions in the system as follows:
 a) Super-user: Has the rights to add/delete staff members to/from the database, and to assign/revoke user permissions.
+Will also have access to patient file logs.
 b) General_staff: Has permission to change status of patient_file and to indicate if patient has been admitted.
 c) Clerk: Has rights to add new patients in addition to General_staff permissions.